7 minute read

 Enabling the DNS Forwarding in OpenShift 4

-As we describe before, we can use the DNS forwarding to override the forwarding configuration identified in etc/resolv.conf on a per-zone basis by specifying which name server should be used for a given zone.
+As we described before, we can use DNS forwarding to override the forwarding configuration identified in /etc/resolv.conf on a per-zone basis by specifying which name server should be used for a given zone.

 Let’s use the yaml with the dns forwarding specification: